AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 Nearly everything we do these days is going mobile—in fact, roughly 17% of the clicks and 15% of the impressions that I've gotten on my own blog have come from mobile devices.
 That's a sufficiently large reader base that I wouldn't want to ignore.
 Fortunately, I built my site with a [mobile-first approach](https://www.uxpin.com/studio/blog/a-hands-on-guide-to-mobile-first-design/) to avoid the headache of trying to squeeze in mobile at the last minute.

 Not sure about your blog's mobile user experience?
 The first obvious step is to actually test it yourself on a mobile device that you own.
+You can use a well-established, secure service such as [ngrok](https://ngrok.com/) if you want to run your localhost on your phone, for example.

-Beyond that, Google also offers a free [Mobile Usability Report](https://support.google.com/webmasters/answer/9063469?hl=en) right there in your Google Search Console account:
+Beyond manual testing, you can take advantage of the free [Mobile Usability Report](https://support.google.com/webmasters/answer/9063469?hl=en) right there in your Google Search Console account:

 {% include posts/picture.html img="mobile-issues" ext="PNG" alt="Mobile issues flagged in Google Search Console." shadow=false %}